marionlo/100-days-of-code/README.md

 **Today's Progress**: Today I wanted to understand a little bit more back-end programmation because it can be super useful for the creation of websites, so, I've started a course about PHP on Udemy.
 I've learnt how to write variables, constants, arrays for now...

 **Thoughts:** PHP seems really fun, can't wait to finish the course in the following days :)

+### Day 6: October 08, 2018

+**Today's Progress**: Not a lot to say today, I've continued PHP and found some useful ressources, and I've also started to read Javascript up and going :)